 Example: My advisor proofread my essay with the red sports car.

-Clarity in essay writing also involves the thoughtful use of modifiers, which make your point clear and add meaning and originality to your piece.
+The clarity in essay writing also involves the thoughtful use of modifiers, which make your point clear and add meaning and originality to your piece.
 One way to accomplish this is to use powerful and specific adjectives and adverbs.
 Consider the difference between these sets of sentences:

 Sentence A: My grandmother put on her sweater.